Lamport Stadium

 Allan A. Lamport Stadium is a multi-purpose stadium on King Street West in the Liberty Village neighbourhood of Toronto, Ontario, Canada.
 It is the practice facility for the Toronto Argonauts of the Canadian Football League.
 It is also a part-time home for the Canada national rugby league team.
 The playing surface of the 9,600 seating capacity stadium is also dually marked for soccer and field hockey.
 The stadium was named for long-time Toronto politician Allan Lamport, who was associated with sporting activities in the city.

 History

 Lamport Stadium began construction during the winter of 1974 on the site of the Andrew Mercer Reformatory for Women.
 Construction was completed on July 1, 1975.
 The stadium was originally set to open in April 1976 but was officially opened on September 19, 1976.

 Renovation works at Lamport Stadium in April 2008.

 As part of a deal with the city to convert BMO Field to natural grass, Maple Leaf Sports & Entertainment spent adding a winter bubble to Lamport Stadium in the winter of 2009–2010.
 MLSE manages the operations of the facility during the winter season, when the field is covered by the dome and community soccer programs are held.

+In 2024, City Council requested proposals for an operator to manage Lamport Stadium, however none of the bids were accepted.